dohuuphu/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-HW3/README.md

 Name: Do Huu Phu

 ## **Introduction**
-This README provides details on the configurable parameters for HW2 training Digit Recognition task
+This README provides details on the configurable parameters for HW3 training Instance Segmentation task

 Environment Setup: